 Keys to Writing Smarter: An Online Writing Workbench for Students with High Incidence Disabilities

-CAST is partnering with Arizona State University to develop and evaluate the impact of a writing professional learning ecosystem to support the needs of 7th and 8th grade teachers to provide more effective writing instruction to students with high-incidence disabilities in preparation for college and career.
-The project builds on a long line of CAST’s research and tool development to support improved student writing and instruction through the application of the UDL framework.
+CAST has partnered with Arizona State University to develop and evaluate the impact of a professional learning ecosystem to support 7th- and 8th-grade teachers in providing more effective writing instruction to students with high-incidence disabilities.
+The project builds on a long line of CAST’s research and development to support improved student writing and teacher writing instruction through the application of the UDL framework.

-The Writer’s Workbench ecosystem for teachers will include both an online component and a face-to-face professional learning component.
-The online environment will support teachers in providing instruction around the four key factors in learning to write—skills, knowledge, strategies and motivation for writing.
-The Workbench environment will be supplemented by face-to-face professional development and professional learning communities for teachers, and will include supports and scaffolds for teachers that help reduce the time and energy required in the process of effectively teaching the diversity of learners in classrooms.
-Our aim is to support significant and meaningful improvements in teachers’ writing knowledge and their self-efficacy around writing instruction.
-We anticipate that these changes in writing instruction will, in turn, support improved student outcomes in two styles of writing—argumentative and informational writing—identified as critical areas of need.
+Writer’s Workbench includes both online and face-to-face professional learning components.
+The online environment supports teachers in providing instruction around the four key factors in learning to write—skills, knowledge, strategies, and motivation for writing.
+Face-To-Face professional learning communities include supports and scaffolds to reduce the time and energy required to effectively address the diversity of learners in classrooms.
+The goal is to support significant and meaningful improvements in teachers’ writing knowledge and self-efficacy around writing instruction.
+These changes in writing instruction will, in turn, support improved student outcomes in two styles of writing—argumentative and informational—identified as critical areas of need.

 US Department of Education, Institute for Education Science

 Wakefield Public Schools

 Karen Harris, EdD, Arizona State University - (Co-PI)